 Dispatchers are responsible for receiving and prioritizing emergency and non-emergency telephone calls, dispatching fire and medical resources, performing Emergency Medical Dispatch (EMD) and managing radio communications.
-The Emergency Communications Center has special teams like the IDT (Incident Dispatch Team) where dispatchers will respond immediately to an incident and the Public Education Team.
+The Emergency Communications Center has special teams like the Incident Dispatch Team (IDT) where dispatchers will respond immediately to an incident and the Public Education Team.
 South Metro Fire Dispatchers work 24-hour shifts on a modified Kelly schedule, including overtime and holidays as needed in a 24-hour-a-day, 7-day-a-week operation.